 For over 60 years, The Children’s Center Utah has served as a beacon of hope for families across Utah.
-Our agency has evolved to become a multifaceted organization skilled at helping children and families.
+Our agency has become a multifaceted organization skilled at helping children and families.
 Our clinical team is trained to provide professional, compassionate care for every family that seeks our help.

 It’s important to understand that all young children exhibit difficult behaviors from time to time, but it may be time to get help if:

 - You find that you are frustrated by your child's behavior and find that parenting is more distressing than pleasurable.

 - Your child's care center or preschool teacher often talks about challenges your child has during the day.

 - Your child has been exposed to trauma such as violence in the home or community, physical or sexual abuse, neglect, or the traumatic loss of a parent or caregiver.

 - You are concerned that your child may be exhibiting symptoms of a psychiatric condition such as depression.

 - Your family is struggling with a separation or divorce.